polambert/create-java-project/README.md

 - bash
 - make

-Java Project Creator
-Written in bash
-Used for working on Java projects with exclusively the command line.
+cjp is a terminal Java IDE, written in bash and makefile.

 - [Introduction](#introduction)
 	- [Installation](#installation)